-Crane Lake Camp has many different styles of cabins.
-All cabins contain bathrooms, bunk beds, a cubby for each camper, and, most importantly, incredible counselors and bunkmates waiting to be lifelong friends.
-Some cabins are self-contained, while others share a bathroom with an adjoining bunk.
+Crane Lake Camp has different styles of cabins . bathrooms, bunk beds, a cubby for each camper, and, most importantly, incredible counselors and bunkmates waiting to be lifelong friends.
+Some cabins are stand-alone, while others share a bathroom with an adjoining bunk.

-One of our newest buildings on camp, our Chadar Ochel is a place for community building as well as eating.
+One of our newest buildings on camp, our Chadar Ochel is a place for community building as well as sharing meals as a community.
 Family style meals are served with a delicious array of choices throughout the summer.
 Learn more about our meals here.
 Our spacious dining hall is managed by chefs trained in the culinary arts.

 Our air-conditioned, indoor meeting space was built in 2007.
 The Beit Am can be utilized for any size, from small group instruction to a place to house our entire camp on a rainy afternoon.
-On good weather days, the Beit Am is used for modern dance.
+On good weather days, the Beit Am is used for dance.

 Arts and Crafts

 Our Outdoor Sanctuary is the spiritual center of our camp.
 This is where camp gathers daily for morning t'filah, as well as Shabbat celebrations on Friday nights and Saturday mornings.
 The Outdoor Sanctuary is also a place where significant moments of camp occur, such as opening ceremonies during which we pass or unroll our sacred Torah